 Data loss can occur anytime due to several known and unknown reasons.
 Many tables and other components of the database can turn unreadable without any prior notification or alerts.
 And a recent, good known backup copy of the SQL Server Database can help restore the deleted and lost database back to its original state.
-That is why administrators always recommend backing up databases on a regular basis.
+That is why administrators always recommend backing up databases regularly.

-In case you do not have a backup of the database (MDF and NDF) files available or the backup is corrupt, it can be difficult to recover SQL Server database and its deleted or inaccessible data.
+If you do not have an updated backup or if the backup is corrupt, it can be difficult to recover SQL Server database and its deleted or inaccessible data.

-How to Recover Deleted Data from SQL Server Without Backup?
+Methods to Recover SQL Server Database Data Without Backup

 The software can help recover unreadable database objects from corrupt SQL database MDF and NDF files.